State Your Purpose

 - Make Yourself Awesome: You are the second coming of Alan Turing, and your statement should make this clear.
 Be sure, however, to show deference to the professors at the school to which you are applying.
 They are even more awesome than you.

 - Your Childhood is not Relevant: This is perhaps cliché, but don’t regale the admissions committee with tales from your childhood.
 They don’t want to hear about it.
 Only say things which speak to your research potential.

 That should be enough to get you started.
-I hope it goes without saying that you should take my advice only so far as you trust it.
-I was rather successful in my admission results, but that may have been despite my personal statement.
 If you are applying now, I wish you luck.
 Hopefully, this post has given you some new ideas.